wp-plugins/affiliates-manager/readme.txt

 = Translation Ready =

 This plugin can be translated to your language.
+The following language translations are already available in the plugin:

+* English
+* German
+* French
+* Hebrew
+* Portuguese
+* Spanish
+* Bulgarian
+* Finnish
+* Dutch
+* Italian
+* Icelandic

+You can translate the plugin using [this documentation](http://wpaffiliatemanager.com/affiliate-manager-plugin-translation/).

 = Support =